FuJingyun/PT-FlowNet/README.md

 ```Shell
 sh test_refine.sh
 ```
 `--weights` is the absolute path of checkpoint file.
+The memory requirement for inference is 5249 MiB.

 ## Acknowledgement
 Our code is based on [PV-RAFT](https://github.com/weiyithu/PV-RAFT) and [point-transformer](https://github.com/POSTECH-CVLab/point-transformer).
 We also refer to [FLOT](https://github.com/valeoai/FLOT) and [HPLFlowNet](https://github.com/laoreja/HPLFlowNet).